Leicester City's Iheanacho available for Manchester United clash as Rodgers predict Ndidi's return date

 "He’ll probably join the group, I would say, in the next international break," he said.
 "Over the course of this section of games, he probably won’t be available.
 We’re hoping that by then he’ll be back."

-Another African star who Rodgers talked about was Zambia's Patson Daka who has played just 26 minutes of football in the Premier League this season.
+Another African star that Rodgers talked about was Zambia's Patson Daka who has played just 26 minutes of football in the Premier League this season.

 Daka joined Leicester City on from RB Salzburg on a five-year deal in June but he has struggled for playing time and he is yet to impress.